You are here

 Lifesaving Kitten Nursery

-Staffed with a dedicated coordinator and supported by a cadre of devoted volunteers who sign up for two hour feeding shifts 24 hours a day, the neonatal nursery, a program of the Best Friends’ No-Kill Los Angeles initiative, has a goal of saving 1,800 lives in 2013.
-To date, close to 800 precious kittens and 49 nursing mothers have been saved.
+Best Friends Los Angeles opened a neonatal kitten nursery in February 2013.
+The nursery is staffed with a dedicated nursery lead, nursery volunteer coordinator, rotating cat team members and supported by a cadre of devoted volunteers who sign up for two hour feeding shifts 24 hours a day to help the kittens grow and thrive.
+In 2016, the neonatal nursery, a program of the Best Friends’ No-Kill Los Angeles initiative, has a goal of caring for over 2,950 kittens, these are kittens that come from our partner at Los Angeles Animal Services.
+To date, more than 3,700 precious kittens and 175 nursing mothers have been cared for in our nursery.

-Similar to a real nursery, the neonatal cat area features stuffed animals, festive décor, and rocking chairs amongst its many cages and incubator crates.
+Similar to a real nursery, the neonatal unit has strict protocols to ensure the health of the kittens, as well as stuffed animals, festive décor, and individualized feeding stations among its many cages and incubators to provide lots of love.

 Volunteers are needed 24/7 to take care of kittens in our on-site nursery.
-Duties range from bottle-feeding, cage cleaning, food preparation, and socializing.
+Duties range from bottle-feeding, cage cleaning, and food preparation.
 Shifts are needed around the clock, and we would love to have you join us!
-Email volunteerLA@bestfriends.org to get started.
+Email volunteerLA@

 Once weaned from bottle feeding at about five to six weeks, the kittens are still in critical need.
-That’s when foster homes become part of the solution.
+This is an ideal time for a foster home for these kittens.

-The foster period typically lasts a short two to three weeks, as the kittens are returned at two months old to be showcased for adoption at the center.
+Foster homes are an integral part of the solution to saving these kittens.
+The foster period could be as long as 6-8 weeks if you can take the tiny bottles babies which require round the clock feeding but most foster homes typically last a short two to three weeks for those kittens that have started eating on their own as the kittens are returned at two months old to be showcased for adoption at the center.
 All potential fosters need is a room (even a bathroom will do) and the ability to feed and interact with the cats several times a day.
 Best Friends supplies the food and any necessary medical care.
-Email firstname.lastname@example.org to sign up.
+Email fosterla@

 Watch our nursery videos below to learn more about volunteering and take a virtual tour!